rohansonawane/cognito/README.md

 ## 🎯 Overview

 AI Canvas Lab (codename Cognito) is a cross-platform whiteboard application that combines powerful drawing tools with AI-powered analysis.
-Whether you're sketching diagrams, solving math problems, or creating wireframes, the AI can provide insights, explanations, and solutions.
+This is only the **first prototype**, focused on validating the experience of sketching, annotating, and asking AI for instant help.
+Whether you're solving math, drafting UI diagrams, or preparing classroom notes, Cognito bridges pen-and-paper workflows with modern AI.

 ### Key Capabilities
 - **Sketch & Draw** - Professional-grade drawing tools with multiple brush types and shapes